holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/03_flappy_bird/lesson_plan.md

 ## Lesson Plan

-In this lesson, students are asked to work in pairs to create two versions of the same game.
-The catch is that each will only create half of each version.
-To do this, students will:
+In this lesson, students are asked to work in pairs to create a version of flappy bird that uses functions.
+To do this, we will first review functions and reflect on how they were used in the race car game.
+Then, I will play flappy in front of the students and have them identify: sprites, variables, functions.

-1. Discuss how to implement functions identified by the class as "core" to the game.
-2. Separately implement the functions.
-3. Exchange computers and use the functions (without modification) to create the final version.

-The point here is that they rely on their partner to implement the functions they will need.
-This will make them see that functions are useful abstractions where the details of how it's implemented don't really matter.

-> Note: a less advanced version of this would just be the students creating the functions together
-> Note: a more advanced version of this would have students come up with their own functions
+Finally, with the reminder to design the functions first, the students will create flappy bird.

 ### Setup

 - `racecar_game.sb` loaded up in Scratch
+- `flappy_bird.pdf` loaded up in Scratch
 - `flappy_bird_skeleton.sb` loaded up in Schoology
-- `flappy_bird.pdf` loaded up in Schoology

 ### Lesson Plan